 - 17. Energy agencies and utilities should develop programs that will help the water sector reduce its very large consumption of electric power and fossil fuels. - 18.
 Information about the impacts of water conveyance, treatment, and end use, including irrigation pumping, should be disseminated to the public. - 19.
-Energy policy should recognize the important

-20. Recognizing that a substantial portion of California's economy is based on agriculture, measures to reduce water-intensive crops and landscape plantings should be considered.
+Energy policy should recognize the important interrelationship between water use and energy use.
+Practices such as universal metering and economic incentives to shift load to off-peak hours should be considered. - 20.
+Recognizing that a substantial portion of California's economy is based on agriculture, measures to reduce water-intensive crops and landscape plantings should be considered.